Stoplossking1/Stoplossking1/README.md

 <h1 align="center">Hi 👋, I'm Jordan Hodali!</h1>
 <h3 align="center">Bachelor of Computer Science | Loves to explore ML, android Dev, and fullstack</h3>

-- 🔭 I’m currently working on **an Uber Eats Clone: Full-Stack Android App with Uber Direct API Integration**

-- 🌱 I’m currently diving into advanced topics like **state management in Jetpack Compose, Firebase Firestore optimization, and efficient API handling.**

-- 💬 Ask me about **how to design MVVM architectures, optimize API integrations, or implement Jetpack Compose in Android development.**

-- 🌎 This year I'll be **contributing to open source**

-- ⭐️ Fun fact: **When I'm not coding, I'm at kickboxing Practice !**

 <h3 align="left">Languages and Tools:</h3>
 <h4>Programming Languages:</h4>